kyletheisen/wp-functions/README.md

 wp-functions
 ============

 Custom functions for your WordPress theme.
+Put in your functions.php file.